flipacholas/Architecture-of-consoles/articles/game-boy-advance.Rmd.md

 Each layer has a dimension of up to 512 x 512 pixels.
 For affine layers, this extends to a maximum of 1024 x 1024 pixels.

 The piece of data that defines the background layer is still called **Tile Map**.
 That said, this information is now encoded in the form of **screenblocks** - structures that define portions of the background layer (32 x 32 tiles).
 A single screenblock occupies just 2 KB, though multiple are needed to construct the whole layer.
 Programmers may place screenblocks anywhere in VRAM, potentially overlapping background charblocks (where tiles reside).
-This means that not all tiles entries contain graphics!
+This means that not all tile entries contain graphics!

 #### Sprites {.tab}